When someone praises us

 alone.

-May we not waste our energy
+May we neither waste our complaint

-with people who lack such skills
+on people who lack

-nor leave such people feeling hopeless
+Nor leave such people frustrated

-of such skills.
+such skills.

 100% of the CEOs